 Broad Factors Analysis, commonly called the PEST Analysis, is a key component of external analysis.
-A Broad Factors Analysis assesses and summarizes the four macro-environmental factors — political, economic, socio-demographic (social) and technological.
+A Broad Factors Analysis assesses and summarizes the four macro-environmental factors — political, economic, socio-demographic (social), and technological.
 These factors have significant impacts on a business’s operating environment, posing opportunities and threats to the company and all of its competitors.
-Broad Factors Analysis is widely used in strategic analysis and planning because it helps companies determine the risks and opportunities in the market, and that in turn becomes an important consideration when companies are developing corporate and business strategies.
+Broad Factors Analysis is widely used in strategic analysis and planning because it helps companies determine the risks and opportunities in the marketplace.
+That, in turn, becomes an important consideration when companies are developing corporate and business strategies.

 Political factors are factors within the regulatory environment of a particular industry or business.

 Examples of political factors include:

 - Tax policy

 - Employment laws

 - Country-specific political risk

 Political factors in the macro-environment can constrain the operations of organizations and introduce opportunities and threats to companies.
 When a company chooses which industries to enter or which countries to expand their operations into, it might want to consider the complication of government regulatory policies in that specific industry or country and the associated risks.

 Economic factors are things that influence the macroeconomy, such as:

 Each of these factors can have various impacts on businesses.
 For example, interest rates affect the cost of capital and a company’s ability to raise funds or invest in new assets.
 Low exchange rates reduce threats from foreign competitors and create overseas opportunities.
 When inflation happens, it destabilizes the economy and makes the future less predictable for companies.
 Lastly, the high growth rate of an economy increases customer expenditures and eases competitive pressures.